ENGLISH INSTRUCTOR: MEGAN PANEK

 SOCIAL STUDIES INSTRUCTOR: DAVID TOPPER

-David Topper is a Charlottesville native, having grown up in Woodbrook and graduated from Albemarle High School.
+David Topper is a Charlottesville native, having grown up in Woodbrook and graduating from Albemarle High School.
 He has a Bachelor of Arts degree in History from the College of Charleston, where he played soccer and rugby.
-He began his teaching career at Albemarle High School teaching Social Studies and has nine years experience.
+He began his teaching career at Albemarle High School teaching Social Studies.
 He left public education for a stint in the private sector working as a trainer and consultant with State Farm.
-As the saying goes, history repeats itself, and so he is back in the classroom and excited to be here.
-Topper lives in Albemarle County with his wife and five children.
-In his spare time he coaches basketball and softball and is a a volunteer FF/EMT.
-Finally, I am a lover of trivia and "dad jokes."
+As the saying goes, history repeats itself, and so he is back in the classroom and loves teaching at CATEC.

 CATEC’s unique technical curricula naturally embeds many other subject areas into daily learning, including mathematics, physics, biology, chemistry, anatomy and physiology.
 CATEC offers academic and supplemental classes that are both embedded into existing curriculum or are offered as stand-alone courses.
 For additional information about our academic programs and meet our instructors who are imbedding the curricula, click here.